How to Find, Get & Keep the Assistance Programs Your Family Needs

 Step 3: Keep Your Assistance

 And don’t forget!
-If you don’t have an Android smartphone, sign up for Q Link Wireless to get one for free, AND get free monthly service through the Lifeline Assistance Program!
-Your free monthly service includes 500MB of free data, 350 free minutes, unlimited text messages, and unlimited picture & video messages–absolutely free every month for as long as you qualify.
+If you don’t have an Android smartphone, sign up for Q Link Wireless to get 3 Gigs of Data, plus UNLIMITED talk & text free as long as you qualify.